ProfileCreator/ProfileManifests/README.md

-# ProfileCreatorManifests
+# ProfileManifests
-Manifest repository for ProfileCreator
+Manifest repository for ProfilePayloads